TAAGECH9/DockerLibrary/README.md

 ### Prerequisites

 - You have a Terraform Cloud Account
-- You have an Azure account and have a service principal that can be used
+- You have an Azure account and have a service principal
+- The service Principal should have `Contributor` permission assigned on Subscription scope
+- The service Principal must have `AcrPush` permissions assigned on ACR scope.

 ### What to do?